 This grant is an expansion of the Elsevier Foundation funded Librarians Without Borders®/E-library Training Initiative that has conducted HINARI/R4L training activities and developed/updated training material since January 2007.
 The MLA objective is to develop a community of librarians that will continue to support HINARI/R4L training and related development of instructional material.

-The MLA Research Mentoring Program offers research assistance and advice to MLA members.
-Health information practitioner from HINARI-eligible Group A or Group B countries are offered discounted MLA membership fees.
-See international membership for details.
+- The MLA Research Mentoring Program offers research assistance and advice to MLA members.

 Examples of possible proposals include: